This easy baked French toast will make your mornings simpler and tastier!

 If I’m being truthful, I put this stress on myself.
 Christmas would still be Christmas even if we didn’t get to make a gingerbread house, or didn’t get to the zoo.
 It would still have meaning if we didn’t make batches and batches of eggnog cookies and peppermint bark fudge and Santa would still come if we didn’t have all the decorations up just so.
 Yes, Christmas would be fine without all of the above.
 But we have to have a killer Christmas morning breakfast!

-Often, I make cinnamon rolls for our Christmas breakfast, however, between the cookies and the candy that fills our stockings, no one seems to want to indulge in a thickly frosted roll.
+Often, I make cinnamon rolls or stuffed French toast, for our Christmas breakfast, however, between the cookies and the candy that fills our stockings, no one seems to want to indulge in a thickly frosted roll.
 This year, I’m skipping the cinnamon rolls and we will sit down to this Mocha Baked French Toast!
 Our family loves baked french toast.
 It is filling and satisfying and there never seems to be any leftovers!

 This baked french toast is perfect for the holidays.
 You can whip it up the night before, then set it on the counter while your oven preheats.
 In 40 minutes, you will have the best, golden looking french toast ever.
 I did add coffee to my egg mixture, but you can substitute coffee extract if you prefer.
 The coffee flavor is not strong at all, my own kids had no trouble gobbling up this breakfast.
 Skip the coffee in the egg mixture if you must, but be sure to make the mocha whipped cream!
 The whipped cream is luscious and creamy and is a dessert on its own!